 Charlie has been interviewed by Mariella Frostrup on BBC Radio 4’s Open Book, and by Suzi Feay for her Bookbag.
 His work features on the title track of The Birmingham Poets, an album by Matthew Edwards and the Unfortunates.
 Short stories have been republished by the Ikon Gallery – to complement the show At Home With Vanley Burke – and taught in South Australian schools.

-He is the co-founder and former Director of a literary festival, the PowWow Festival of Writing which ran from 2011 to 2017 and featured guests such as Natalie Haynes, Alex Wheatle, Stewart Home and Joanne Harris.
-He has appeared at many festivals, including Frankfurt’s Literaturm, and has taught in universities.
+He is the co-founder and former Director of a literary festival, the PowWow Festival of Writing, which ran from 2011 to 2017 and featured guests such as Joanne Harris, Alex Wheatle, Stewart Home and Natalie Haynes.
+He has also appeared at many such events, including Frankfurt’s Literaturm and the Birmingham Literary Festival.

 As well as writing books, Charlie has been published by the TLS, the Guardian, the Independent on Sunday, the New Statesman and the Big Issue.
 He has also contributed to Writers’ Rebel.
 More non-fiction can be read here, here and here.

 An occasional teacher, Charlie’s focus is on the sentence, with particular reference to Modernist writing.
 In addition to running workshops for festivals and in universities, Charlie has devised and delivered a Masterclass on Experimental Writing for Arvon.
 He is a Fellow of the Royal Literary Fund.